Best Cooling Spices To Add To Your Summer Diet

 Spices herbs seasoning condiments on vintage spoons at green background

-Get Your Family To Enjoy the Meals You Cook For Them – Sign up to get access to a FREE Summer Special Meal Plan, a Seasonal Grocery List & a Seasonal Recipe
+Get Your Family To Enjoy the Meals You Cook For Them – Sign up to get access to a FREE Meal Plan, a Seasonal Grocery List & a Seasonal Recipe

 India is a land of spices, and they are known not only for their unique flavour and aroma but also for their therapeutic properties.

 With the arrival of the hot Indian summer, the use of cooling spices is essential.
-Cooling spices not only add flavour and aroma to the dishes but also help in keeping the body cool and refreshed during the hot and humid weather.
+Cooling spices not only adds flavour and aroma to the dishes but also helps keep the body cool and refreshed during the hot and humid weather.

 From fennel and coriander to cardamom and cumin, we will explore the different spices that are used in Indian cooking and their benefits for the body.